tweag/nickel/doc/manual/contracts.md

   customize the error reporting as well.
 - The value being checked.

 Upon success, the contract must return the original value.
 We will see the reason why in the [laziness](#laziness) section.
 To signal failure, a custom contract uses `std.contract.blame`.
-Custom contracts can use the label to customize error reporting upon failure via the functions from `std.contract.label`, which set various attributes of the label.
+Custom contracts can use the label to customize error reporting upon failure using the functions from `std.contract.label`, which set various attributes of the label.
-`std.contract.blame_with_message message label` is just a shorthand for:
+`std.contract.blame_with_message message label` is just shorthand for:

 ```nickel
 label